 Because of this new explosion of online shopping, business owners and digital marketers will have to modify their strategies to reach these customers to ensure they don’t lose out on potential sales that would have traditionally been made in-store.

 According to search engines like Google, search terms related to the coronavirus outbreak have dominated search queries in recent days and weeks.
 This should force digital marketers to research the relevant keywords or phrases and work to analyze the impact of COVID-19 on search results.

-For example, through the last few days, a massive number of people have searched “Where I can buy face masks?” or “Buy hand sanitizer online.”
+For example, over the last few days, many people have searched “Where I can buy face masks?” or “Buy hand sanitizer online.”

-Digital marketing agencies are largely interested in engaging with the customers in an online marketplace, whether they’ve been affected by the coronavirus or not.
-However, when an event such as COVID-19 hits the global marketplace, it is important that small businesses are able to adapt business and marketing strategies in order to survive and thrive.
+Digital marketing agencies are largely interested in engaging with customers in an online marketplace, whether they’ve been affected by the coronavirus or not.
+However, when an event such as COVID-19 hits the global marketplace, small businesses must be able to adapt business and marketing strategies to survive and thrive.

-Working with a digital marketing agency that is able to adapt marketing strategies and campaigns is key.
-You must be able to reach your customers and build brand awareness during times like this in order to be successful.
+Working with a digital marketing agency that can adapt marketing strategies and campaigns is key.
+You must be able to reach your customers and build brand awareness during times like this to be successful.

-YellowFin Digital has a team of marketing experts who are flexible and are able to make changes when needed to ensure your business is reaching as many potential customers for the lowest cost possible.
-We don’t have a “one size fits all” marketing approach, and instead, we create unique digital marketing campaign strategies for every client that is based on your company goals and your company’s audience.
-Our unique strategies and flexibility are what make YellowFin Digital an ideal digital marketing partner in times like these.
+YellowFin Digital has a team of marketing experts who are flexible and can make changes when needed to ensure your business is reaching as many potential customers for the lowest cost possible.
+We don’t have a “one size fits all” marketing approach; instead, we create unique digital marketing campaign strategies for every client based on your company goals and your company’s audience.
+Our unique strategies and flexibility make YellowFin Digital an ideal digital marketing partner in times like these.
 To see how we can help your business, contact us now!